 Lebanon Country Report

-Foreign investment is encouraged, but businesses are often dependent on the patronage of leading families and politicians.
-Lebanon is not a WTO member, in part due to lack of political will, as the organisation bans monopolies and oligopolies, and these have direct ties to the Lebanese government.
-Corruption is widespread, and nepotism usually determines the allocation of public contracts.
-Excessive red tape makes the operational environment problematic.
+Foreign investment, including offshore, is encouraged, but businesses are often dependent on the patronage of leading families and politicians.
+Lebanon is not a WTO member, mainly due to lack of political will, as the organisation bans monopolies and oligopolies, and these have direct ties to the government.
+Corruption is extensive and widespread, and nepotism usually determines the allocation of public contracts.
+Red tape is excessive.
 Lebanon's roads are inadequate, and water and sewerage systems are rudimentary.
 Electricity supply is unreliable and private generators are necessary to meet daily needs.

 State and Hizbullah action has greatly reduced the capability of Islamic State and other jihadists to conduct terrorist attacks using suicide IEDs and VBIEDs against Hizbullah and army targets, as well as civilian Christians, Druze, or, especially, Shia targets.
 Jihadist groups continue to have the intent to target Hizbullah areas, commercial centres, and vulnerable communities, such as Christian Mount Lebanon.
 Hizbullah is the most capable terrorist actor, but currently has no intent to conduct attacks.

-There is an elevated risk of short-lived sectarian riots and shootings, leading to road closures, death, and injury in Sunni, Shia, and Maronite Christian areas across Lebanon in the lead-up to the parliamentary elections.
+There is an elevated risk of short-lived riots and shootings, leading to road closures, death, and injury in Sunni, Shia, and Maronite Christian areas across Lebanon during government formation, which is likely to take up to three months.
 Separately, Lebanon experiences regularly ad-hoc protests and road closures over localised issues, such as power and water cuts.
 In most cases, these are limited in size, and rarely lead to property damage or casualties.
 In tangent with the Syria conflict becoming more localised, Lebanon is likely to increase deporting Syrian refugees, leading to protests and violence in refugee camps against forced repatriation.